alexeygumirov/arch-packages/neovim-nightly-bin/README.md

 # NeoVIM Nightly - binary

 This is just copy of the AUR package: [NeoVIM nightly bin](https://aur.archlinux.org/packages/neovim-nightly-bin).

-But this package is marked out of date and might be deleted from the AUR after some time.
+I decided to make clone of it because this package is marked out of date and might be deleted from the AUR.

 ## How to use